tolugituser/LITA_CAPSTONE-SALES/README.md

 - Customer demographics and purchasing behavior

 #### SQL Queries
-Used SQL to extract specific insights from the dataset, such as:
+I used SQL to extract specific insights from the dataset, such as:
 - Monthly sales totals
 - Product category performance
 - Customer retention rates